Daniel-E-Ortiz/Finanace-Reminder/README.md

 # Finanace-Reminder
-The Finance Reminder App reminds every day people like me to update them on their balances, financial decisions/goals, and what you can do to save money that day on a daily basis.
+The Personal Finance App keeps track of your personal finances, financial decisions or goals, and displays ways to save money on a daily basis.

 <h2>Features to Implement</h2>